open/close all folders

 - Another story in the Dunk And Egg side series, The Mystery Knight, also centers around a tournament.

-- Harry Potter and the Goblet of Fire.
-Particularly noticeable in The Film of the Book, which cuts out most of the side plots.
+- Harry Potter and the Goblet of Fire is framed by the Triwizard Tournament.
+In The Film of the Book it is basically the whole story because it cuts out most of the side plots.

 - Shows up with regularity in the Apprentice Adept series.
 Games of skill, strength, and chance are used to decide serious matters rather than forcing the issue into bloodshed (though blood is also regularly shed).